 - Does a tender meet the minimum requirements?

 - Have the eligibility requirements been met?

-Croon lawyers offer advice on possible (PPS) forms of cooperation, we draw up development agreements and, where needed, guide the tendering of agreements for area development.
+Croon lawyers offers advice on possible (PPS) forms of cooperation.
+We draw up development agreements and, where needed, guide the tendering of agreements for area development.